teja2495/youtube-shortcuts/README.md

-# YouTube Shortcuts
+# YouTube Watch Later Shortcuts

-A Chrome extension that enhances your YouTube experience by adding useful shortcuts and custom buttons to the video player and playlist pages.
+A Chrome extension that enhances your YouTube experience by adding convenient shortcuts for managing your Watch Later playlist and other playlists directly from the video player and playlist pages.

 ## What it does